-We’re home to Nebraska’s only Dental Hygiene associate of applied science program and proud of it.
-In our Dental Hygiene program, you’ll learn through classroom, laboratory and clinical assignments that allow you to have practical application.
-You’ll gain experience in our 15-chair dental hygiene clinic by providing services to the public.
+Central Community College is home to Nebraska’s only dental hygiene associate of applied science program and proud of it.
+In our dental hygiene program, you will learn through classroom, laboratory and clinical assignments that allow you to have practical application.
+You will gain experience in our 15-chair dental hygiene clinic by providing services to the public.
 These services include scaling, polishing, exposing and processing X-rays, applying topical fluoride and sealants and providing dental health education and nutrition counseling.
 All clinical practice is supervised by licensed dentists and registered dental hygienists.
-Our graduates are eligible to take national and regional examinations which are required to become a Registered Dental Hygienist.
+Our graduates are eligible to take national and regional examinations which are required to become a registered dental hygienist.

 Associate of Applied Science

-Finish in 3 years by completing 12-14 credits a semester for 6 semesters and 1 summer session
+Finish in 3 years by completing 6 semesters and 1 summer session

 The Dental Hygiene associate of applied science degree requires a maximum of 81 credits of course work, including prerequisite courses that must be completed prior to admission to the program.
 The program can be completed in three years, including six semesters and one summer session.

 The length of time to complete a program is based on a student taking only the courses required for the program as listed in our online catalog.
 It does not include the cost of foundations courses that may be required based on assessment scores, retaking courses or taking courses that are not required by your program of study.

 Your adviser will develop a plan of study to meet your personal needs.

 - Applicant must have on file a completed Central Community College application.